-{\bf Foundation Models} (FMs), pretrained on web-scale data in different ways, can serve either as powerful backbones to adapt or as off-the-shelf tools for specific downstream tasks.
-For example, Vision-Language Models (VLMs), consisting of a visual encoder and a text encoder, are pretrained on web-scale image-caption pairs \cite{radford2021learning, align, cherti2023reproducible, xu2023demystifying}.
-VLMs learn a joint feature space for visual and textual data, enabling zero-shot and open-vocabulary visual recognition \cite{radford2021learning}.
-Vision Foundation Models (VFMs), such as DINOv2 \cite{oquab2023dinov2}, which are self-supervised pretrained on visual images only \cite{caron2021dino, hinton2015distilling}, exhibit the capability of capturing fine-grained visual features.
-Both VLMs and VFMs, with moderate parameter sizes, serve as strong backbones for downstream tasks \cite{clap24, lin2023multimodality, zhang2025revisiting, mai2025lessons, zhang2025finer}, including few-shot learning for VSR \cite{liu2025few}.
-In contrast, Large Multimodal Models (LMMs), which are typically larger in parameter size, integrate large language models (LLMs) and pretrained modality-specific encoders, such as a VLM’s visual encoder.
-Examples include open-sourced models such as LLaVA \cite{liu2023visual}, InternVL \cite{chen2024internvl}, and Qwen2.5-VL \cite{qwen2.5-vl}, as well as closed-sourced ones like Flamingo \cite{alayrac2022flamingo}, Gemini \cite{team2023gemini}, and GPT-4V \cite{achiam2023gpt}.
-LMMs excel in complex tasks such as Visual Question Answering (VQA) \cite{antol2015vqa, liu2023visual, NIPS2017_f61d6947} and image captioning \cite{you2016image, sharma2018conceptual}, but their enormous parameter size and limited access through API make finetuning LMMs impractical.
-Despite their capabilities, LMMs remain underexplored for VSR.
-In this work, we provide the first comprehensive evaluation, revealing that LMMs significantly underperform simple FSL models, which are as simple as finetuning a VLM's visual encoder on the limited labeled data.
-Importantly, we show that LMMs can significantly boost FSL models' performance via post-hoc correction, without extra training and validation, or human intervention.
+{\bf Foundation Models} (FMs), pretrained on web-scale data, have significantly advanced numerous downstream vision tasks.
+Among them, Vision-Language Models (VLMs) learn a shared feature embedding space for images and text from massive image-caption corpora \cite{radford2021learning, align, cherti2023reproducible}, enabling zero-shot and open-vocabulary visual recognition \cite{sun2024alpha}.
+A VLM consists of a visual encoder and a text encoder and has become a backbone in various downstream recognition tasks.
+Vision Foundation Models (VFMs), such as DINOv2 \cite{oquab2023dinov2}, are pretrained through self-supervised learning on images \cite{caron2021dino, hinton2015distilling} and capture rich fine-grained visual features.
+Both VLMs and VFMs have moderate parameter sizes and demonstrated strong transferability across downstream tasks \cite{clap24, lin2023multimodality, zhang2025revisiting, mai2025lessons, zhang2025finer}.
+They can be effectively finetuned on the few-shot data to the expert model for VSR \cite{liu2025few}.
+In parallel, Large Multimodal Models (LMMs) integrate large language models (LLMs) with modality-specific encoders, resulting in a substantially larger model size with powerful multimodal reasoning capabilities.
+Examples include open-source models such as LLaVA \cite{liu2023visual}, InternVL \cite{chen2024internvl}, and Qwen2.5-VL \cite{qwen2.5-vl}, as well as proprietary systems such as Flamingo \cite{alayrac2022flamingo}, Gemini \cite{team2023gemini}, and GPT-4V \cite{achiam2023gpt}.
+LMMs excel at complex tasks, such as Visual Question Answering (VQA) \cite{antol2015vqa, liu2023visual, NIPS2017_f61d6947} and image captioning \cite{you2016image, sharma2018conceptual}.
+However, their large model size and, in many cases, restricted API-only access make task-specific finetuning impractical.
+Recent studies have evaluated LMMs for VSR in either zero-shot settings \cite{stevens2025minddatagapevaluating} or by comparing them with classifiers trained on features from frozen VLMs \cite{maruf2024vlm4biobenchmarkdatasetevaluate}.
+Nevertheless, existing work has neither explored multimodal few-shot data to instruct LMMs for VSR, nor leveraged/compared state-of-the-art FSL methods.
+In this work, we bridge this gap by comparing both paradigms.
+Through comprehensive empirical evaluation, we identify their respective strengths and integrate them with a simple yet effective approach.